Days Gone: Critical reception

-At Metacritic, Days Gone was met with "mixed or average reviews" for the PS4 version and "generally favorable reviews" for the PC version.
+Days Gone received "mixed or average" reviews from critics for the PS4 version, and "generally favorable" reviews for the PC version, according to review aggregator website Metacritic.
+Days Gone Remastered for PS5 also received "generally favorable" reviews according to Metacritic.
+Additionally, 54% of critics recommended the original game, with a top critic average of 72/100, according to OpenCritic, in contrast to an 80/100 player rating.
+75% of critics recommended Days Gone Remastered, with a top critic average of 81/100, according to OpenCritic, resulting in a score of "strong".

 The game's open world and design received mixed reviews.
 Matthew Kato from Game Informer was disappointed by the lack of content in the world; he said most side objectives were filler content that was neither engaging nor interesting.
 This sentiment was shared by Eurogamer's Malindy Hetfeld, who said in Days Gone, players are "doing the exact same thing, in the exact same way, for hours on end."
 Leon Hurley from GamesRadar said the open world design is fairly unoriginal despite being entertaining.
 Shacknews's Bill Lavoy liked the way the game remembers the player's actions through its systems.
 For instance, once players clear out a horde, it does not respawn, and the area becomes safer.
 Lavoy, however, noted the small scale of the map and criticized the way Days Gone uses environmental obstacles to force players to navigate longer distances.
 Several reviewers felt that the world is empty and sparse because the game's locations were not given a strong visual identity or backstory, making exploration meaningless.